multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 Panel results can be of any format, as long as the value is serializable.
-But when setting a panel you intend to have read from a Table or Graph panel, there is a [single accepted data format](#table-and-graph-panel-data-format).
+But when setting a panel you intend to have read from a Table or Graph panel, there is a single accepted data format.

-## Table and Graph panel data format

-Table and Graph panels must read from a panel that formats data as an array of objects.
+Table and Graph panels can only read from a panel that formats data as an array of objects.
 Each object-element must be a mapping of column name to column value.
 For example:

 ```json
 [